emil-bories-huttel/Master_thesis/README.md

-Master's Thesis – Building Beliefs: Are Danes Housing Supply Skeptics And Can Such Beliefs Be Altered?
-Evidence from an RCT

 This repository contains all code and scripts used for my master’s thesis:
 "Building Beliefs: Are Danes Housing Supply Skeptics And Can Such Beliefs Be Altered?
 Evidence from an RCT"